ScriptFUSION/Porter/README.md

 Create a `new Porter` instance—we'll usually only need one per application.
 Porter's constructor requires a [PSR-11][PSR-11] compatible `ContainerInterface` that acts as a repository of [providers](#providers).

 When integrating Porter into a typical MVC framework application, we'll usually have a service locator or DI container implementing this interface already.
-We can simply inject the entire container into Porter.
-Although it's probably safer to create a separate container just for Porter's providers, it usually doesn't matter.
+We can simply inject the entire container into Porter, although it's best practice to create a separate container just for Porter's providers.

 Without a framework, pick any [PSR-11 compatible library][PSR-11 search] and inject an instance of its container class.
 We could even write our own container since the interface is easy to implement, but using an existing library is beneficial, particularly since most support lazy-loading of services.
 If you're not sure which to use, [Joomla DI](https://github.com/joomla-framework/di) is fairly lightweight and straightforward.